ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 The commands below are for the Arm architecture.
 If you have another architecture, you can change the `--platform` argument to match your architecture.
 {{% /notice %}}

-Run the new image it will print the architecture of your local machine.
+Run the new image and it will print the architecture of your local machine.

 ```console
 docker run --rm cloud-build-test